GoogleCloudPlatform/appengine-plugins/README.md

 ## SDK Manager

-When using the Cloud SDK manager to provide a cloud SDK to users, the implementer must manage all operations.
+This library provides a mechanism for installing, adding components and updating the Cloud SDK.
 The operations are intended to run asynchronously, either on an executor or through mechanisms provided by an IDE.

 ```java
 // Create a new Managed SDK instance